kyledewey/aws-parallelizer/README.md

 ### Usage in More Detail ###

+Compile the code and set up your UNIX environment by following steps 1-7 of the "Making Your Own AMI" section.

 Edit your `parameters.txt` file to contain at least your access key and your secret key.
 Then run `PrepBucket` to make and upload your files to a bucket of your choice.